Need to talk? Call 1800 882 436.

 Read more on Better Health Channel website

-Jaundice in older babies and children is rare.
+Jaundice in older babies, children and teenagers is rare.
 Symptoms include yellowish skin and eyes.
 See a doctor if you think your child might have jaundice.

 Read more on raisingchildren.net.au website